-We initially collected interviews from the first three clusters listed in Table 1.
 We found ourselves reaching saturation within these clusters more quickly than we expected.
 That said, we also found that different clusters were surfacing quite different data.
 In response, we sought to obtain better coverage of interest groups on Reddit by adding additional clusters and recruiting at least 2 participants from each.
 In some clusters added to the study later, we did not reach saturation in 2 interviews.
 In these cases, we sent additional batches of invitations and conducted additional interviews.
 In total, 20 participants were successfully recruited and interviewed by 5 different members of the research team before we reached saturation in our analysis and ceased the process of data collection.
 We describe the characteristics of our interviews in Table 2.